Learning About Web Application Firewall (WAF) Security

 The crucial point to remember is that it will look at the content of all packets, not just the headers, to block bogus requests, and clever firewalls even challenge requests to force the perpetrator to verify they are human and not a bot.

-Types of Security Models
+Types of Security Models in Web Application Firewall (WAF)

 A web application firewall is categorized according to three basic security models.